SamuelDataE/API_StockMarketData/01-Airtable/Airtable_Setup.md

 <br><br><br><br>

-1. Select the respecitve table in the drop down selection.
-If you didn't change the name manuelly its called **Table 1**.
+1. Select the table where you have entered your stock symbols.
+If you didn't change the name manually the table is called **Table 1**.
 2. Select the column/field name where you have entered the symbols of your shares.
 If you didn't change the field manually its called **Name**.
 3. Confirm selections.
 <br><br>